Week-long residential events for young mathematicians

 Summer Schools in 2019

-Four summer schools will take place, from mid July to mid August 2019.
+Four summer schools took place, from mid July to mid August 2019.

-We started sending invitations to selected students through their schools in March and all spaces are now filled.
+We will start sending invitations to selected students through their schools in March 2020.
+We will run four summer schools in July and August 2020.

 How are students selected?